It’s important to choose the right snowboard for your style, ability and your physical characteristics.

 Like icy conditions it’s nice to have sharp edges in hard packed and some edge-tech can be good too (but not as necessary as in icy conditions).

-And like icy conditions certain flex (don’t want anything too soft) and camber profiles (some camber or flat between the feet is good) will be better suited as well.
+And like icy conditions certain flex (don’t want anything too soft) and camber profiles (some camber in there is good) will be better suited as well.

 But you’ll still want to be more focused on style and ability, if these are the conditions you encounter the most.